 All international students on F-1 or J-1 visas who were present in the US during the previous calendar year are required to complete and submit certain tax forms.
 Why do you need to do this?
 First, it is required by US law.
-Failure to submit the necessary federal tax forms may cause difficulties when you return to your home country and wish to renew your visa to return to the US.
+Failure to submit the necessary federal tax forms may cause difficulties when you return to your home country and renew your visa to return to the US.
 Second, you may be asked to produce copies of tax forms if you apply to change your visa status (such as to an H-1B "work visa") in the future.
 And finally, you may be eligible for a refund if you received US-source income.

-If no, then you do not need to submit any tax forms.
+- If no, then you do not need to submit any tax forms.

-If yes, please continue.
+- If yes, please continue.

 "US-source income" refers to income you earned by working in the US or scholarships you received from a US organization.
 (A scholarship from your home country is not considered "US-source" income.)

-If no, then follow the instructions in the section called "If you did not receive any US-source income" below.
+- If no, then follow the instructions in the section called "If you did not receive any US-source income" below.

-If yes, then follow the instructions in the section called "If you received income from US sources" below.
+- If yes, then follow the instructions in the section called "If you received income from US sources" below.

-If you did not receive any US-source income:
+If you did not receive any US-source income

-University of Hawaii at Hilo, 200 W. Kawili St., Hilo, HI 96720, (808) 932-7467
+- Enter: University of Hawaiʻi at Hilo, 200 W. Kāwili St., Hilo, HI 96720, (808) 932-7467

-Jim Mellon, University of Hawaii at Hilo, 200 W. Kawili St., Hilo, HI 96720 (808) 932-7467
+- Enter: Jim Mellon, University of Hawaiʻi at Hilo, 200 W. Kāwili St., Hilo, HI 96720, 808-932-7467

 Please note: If you already have a US social security number or ITIN (Individual Taxpayer Identification Number), you must write the number on Form 8843.
-However, if you do not have a social security number or ITIN, you donot need to apply for one if you have no US-source income.
-Please read these FAQs for more detailed information.
-The deadline to send this form is June 16.
+However, if you do not have a social security number or ITIN, you do not need to apply for one if you have no US-source income.
+Please read the Form 8843 Instructions (PDF) for more detailed information.

-If you received income from US sources:
+If you received income from US sources

 If you received income from US sources (such as from working in the US and/or from a scholarship totaling more than the amount of your tuition and books), you are required to file Form 1040NR-EZ or Form 1040NR and Form 8843.
-The deadline to send these forms is April 15.
+The deadline to send these forms is April 18.

 Where can I get help with filling out these forms?

-If you are an international student from a Compact of Free Association nation, you can access your Form 1098-T form in your MyUH account.
-After logging in, click on Tax Notification under Student Records on the left side of the page.
-Click on the Tax Notification link, enter the year, and then click "Submit."
+If you are an international student from a Compact of Free Association nation, you may be able to claim this education tax credit.
+You can access your Form 1098-T form in your MyUH account.
+After signing in, type "1098" in the search box and then choose "View/Print 1098-T Tax Form and Information."
 You may be eligible to claim education tax credits.